ucc23/updt_UCC/data/zenodo/README.txt

 Mass_STDDEV      : Mass standard deviation
 Binary_fr        : Estimated binary fraction
-Binary_fr_STDDEV : Estimated binary fraction standard deviation Blue_str         : Blue stragglers value (fraction and/or total count)
-C3               : Combined quality class
-P_dup            : Probability that this entry is a duplicate of a previous one UTI              : UCC Trust Index, a measure of the reliability of the cluster bad_oc           : Flag that indicates that this is likely an asterism,
+Binary_fr_STDDEV : Estimated binary fraction standard deviation BSS              : Blue stragglers (total number) BSS_STDDEV       : Blue stragglers standard deviation C3               : Combined quality class (see Perren et al. 2023) P_dup            : Probability that this entry is a duplicate of a previous one UTI              : UCC Trust Index, a measure of the reliability of the cluster bad_oc           : Flag that indicates that this is likely an asterism,